swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 This guide has been written for macOS and Linux operating systems in mind.
 If you use Windows, you might encounter issues.
 Please use [GitBash](https://gitforwindows.org/) or a Windows Subsystem for Linux (WSL) for optimal results.
 {% /callout %}

+### Set up the working directory

+{% callout type="note" %}
+If it's the first time you follow this guide, we recommend you to check the [Introduction - Requirements](/the-guide/introduction#requirements).
+{% /callout %}

+As you started as a new collaborator, create a directory on your computer that you will use for the this new awesome ML project.
+This directory will be your working directory for the rest of the guide.

-### Download and set up the codebase
+### Download the codebase

-In this team, one of your colleague might have given you their codebase on a USB stick to start the code so you don't start everything from scratch.
+One of your colleague have given you their codebase on a USB stick to start the code so you don't start everything from scratch (how nice of they).
+It's still an old way to share files with colleagues but you weren't hired for nothing right?

-On your computer, create
+Their work has to be saved in your working directory that you will use for the rest of the guide.

-To simulate the USB stick, you can download the source code for this simple ML experiment from GitHub.
+_To simulate the USB stick, you can download the source code for this simple ML experiment from GitHub with the following commands._

 ```sh
 # Download the archive containing the code